rmaree/tecmap/README.md

 ![tecmap](tecmap-liege.jpg?raw=true "Tecmap in Liège, Belgium")

 It has been developed using HTML+CSS+Javascript only to be run through a single HTML page without any web framework.
-It relies on transit data locally stored, and real-time data coming from a remote API using ProtoBuf format.
+It relies on transit data locally stored, and real-time data coming from a remote API using ProtoBuf format (for data in Wallonia you have to submit a request to get the data here: [https://www.letec.be/View/Open_Data_of_TEC/4296]).
 This has been tested with GTFS static transit data for Wallonia in Belgium (TEC, downloaded from [https://beltac.tec-wl.be](https://beltac.tec-wl.be/)) including routes and stops, and real-time traffic information assumed to be accessible through an API that returns it in ProtoBuf format.